Insurance for Caterers: What they Need to be Covered

 If you’re expanding from insuring restaurants to also insuring catering businesses, you’d be forgiven for thinking that they’re practically the same.
 They both sell food, right?
 The truth is that insurance for caterers varies quite a lot from restaurants and requires you to understand the industry and what unique risks they face.

-Caterers need brokers to know their stuff because they’re often not insurance experts and may mistakenly think that a minor GL policy will be enough for their business.
+Caterers need brokers to know their stuff because they’re often not experts in catering business insurance and may mistakenly think that a minor GL policy will be enough for their business.
 Your job will be to educate them about the real risks their businesses face and how different policies protect their financial well-being.

 This guide will teach you about the coverages caterers need and the risks that they mitigate, with real-life examples you can share with clients to drive the point home.